OpenYich/OpenYich/README.md

 This project provides a pom file that you can either import into your Spring Boot Application's bom, or use as your Spring Boot Application's parent pom.

 - JDK 8+
-- Spring Boot 2.1.1.RELEASE
+- Spring Boot 2.1.2.RELEASE
-- Spring Cloud Finchley.SR2
+- Spring Cloud Greenwich.RELEASE
-- Spring IO Platform Cairo-SR5
+- Spring IO Platform Cairo-SR6

 ## Quick Start